Philanthropy: Investing in the Future

-The Smith Internships and Career Events are funded by Joel Smith III, a 1967 graduate of the University (C’67).
+- The Smith Internships and Career Events are funded by Joel Smith III, C'67.
 He is a member of the Babson Center Advisory Board.

-The Bryan Viewpoints Speakers Series was endowed by Peggy and J.F.
-Bryan.
-Mr. Bryan is a graduate of Sewanee, C'65, as are two of the couple's sons, Jeff, C’93, and Cotton, C’95.
+- The Bryan Viewpoints Speakers Series is endowed by Peggy and J.F.
+Bryan, C' 65.
+Two of the Bryan's sons are also graduates of the college Jeff, C’93, and Cotton, C’95.